-For a time, my little brother and I used to scurry down to the basement at the first rumble of thunder.
+For a time, my little brother and I used to hurry down to the basement at the first rumble of thunder.
 We’d curl up on the old green sofa and listen to the transistor radio just in case a tornado cropped up.
-It never did.
+Thankfully, that never happened.

 These messages are gently embedded into each book and can be very reassuring to children when wind whirls or thunder booms.
 I hope that through these playful stories, your children will grow to love the weather and feel more confident, too, that storms always pass.

-Here are a few more comforting reads for stormy weather.
+Here are more comforting reads for stormy weather.